How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI

 Since November~2023, Hugging Face has enabled users to specify the geographic storage region for datasets\footnote{\url{https://huggingface.co/docs/hub/storage-regions}}.
 The available regions are the US and the European Union (EU).
 Our results show an intense concentration of storage in the US.
 Of the datasets with region information (99.8\%), 552,713 are hosted in the US, compared with only 316 in the EU.
 This is not surprising, as the majority of Hugging Face's infrastructure is in the US.

 Carbon intensity varies across electricity grids due to the differences in the energy mix.
-Storing all Hugging Face data in the EU rather than the US would reduce the associated carbon footprint by approximately 38\%, due to the lower average carbon intensity in the EU (237 gCO2eq/kWh) compared with the US (384 gCO2eq/kWh) in 2024~\cite{owid_carbon_intensity_2023}.
-Depending on the location of data centre infrastructure, storage-related carbon footprints can differ by up to a factor of 30 across regions\footnote{This reflects contrasts between high- and low-carbon electricity grids, such as Kosovo (959 gCO2eq/kWh) and Norway (31 gCO2eq/kWh) in 2024~\cite{owid_carbon_intensity_2023}.}.
-Figure~\ref{fig:storage_energy} (Right) also shows the user-side carbon footprint of downloading datasets from Hugging Face to be comparable to the annual carbon footprint of about 170,000 people (right vertical axis).
+Storing all datasets hosted on the Hugging Face Hub in the EU rather than the US would reduce the associated carbon footprint by approximately 38\%, due to the lower average carbon intensity in the EU (237 gCO$_2$eq/kWh) compared with the US (384 gCO$_2$eq/kWh) in 2024~\cite{owid_carbon_intensity_2025}.
+Depending on the location of data centre infrastructure, storage-related carbon footprints can differ by up to a factor of 30 across regions\footnote{This reflects contrasts between high- and low-carbon electricity grids, such as Kosovo (959 gCO$_2$eq/kWh) and Norway (31 gCO$_2$eq/kWh) in 2024~\cite{owid_carbon_intensity_2025}.}. \looseness=-1

+The user-side carbon footprint of storing local copies of datasets from the Hugging Face Hub is found to be comparable to the annual carbon footprint of about 217,000 people.

 Estimating electricity consumption and carbon emissions for {\em all AI datasets} is infeasible beyond focused analyses such as the one presented using the Hugging Face Hub.
 This has to be performed at a coarser scale using data centre-level analysis.
 Figure~\ref{fig:datacenter_electricity} (Right) shows the growth projection of data centres, which is highly uneven across geographic regions.
 The US dominates both historical and projected electricity use, followed by China.
 Electricity demand in Asia, excluding China, Europe, and the rest of the world, remains substantially lower.
 Nevertheless, hyper-datafication and increasing pressure to adopt frontier AI drove a 27\% increase in global data centre electricity demand between 2022 and 2024~\cite{iea2024energydemandai}.
-Projections indicate this consumption will soon rival the total electricity usage of the entire African continent, as shown in Figure~\ref{fig:datacenter_electricity} (Left).
+Projections indicate this consumption will soon rival the total electricity usage of the entire African continent, as shown in Figure~\ref{fig:datacenter_electricity} (Left). \looseness=-1